 — What are my guidelines? —

-- Depending on my academic workload and schedule, beta reading your work will take approximately 10 to 14 days.
+- Depending on my academic workload and schedule, beta reading your work will take approximately 2 to 5 weeks.
 Should you require a specific deadline, that will cost an additional $5 (USD).
-Should you need your manuscript returned in four days or less, a rush fee of $15 (USD) will be charged (additional $5 deadline fee already included).
+Should you need your manuscript returned within 4 to 7 days, a rush fee of $30 (USD) will be charged (additional $5 deadline fee already included).
+For a manuscript that needs to be returned in 3 days or less, an extreme rush free of $75 (USD) will be incurred (additional $5 deadline fee already included).

-- All payments will be made through PayPal only.
+- All payments are non-refundable and will be made through PayPal only.

 - Should you want to submit your work for my beta reading service, kindly include the following details in your email:

 – format of manuscript